Panasonic G9 vs Sony A9

-Both the G9 and the A9 are recent models that are part of the current product line-up of Panasonic.
+The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the A9 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic G9 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.